-Here’s the thing, every day we wake up and make our way through the day applying and exposing our skin to various chemicals through the lotions, soaps, cosmetics, etc that we use.
+Here’s the thing, every day we wake up and make our way through the day by applying and exposing our skin to various chemicals through the lotions, soaps, cosmetics, etc that we use.
 Our skin absorbs whatever we put on and over days, months and years we build up a cocktail of chemicals inside our bodies.
-Okay, I’m not trying to be super scary, crazy lady here.
-I’m just interested in what the impact would be if we called attention to these unconscious actions we take everyday.
+Okay, I’m not trying to be a super scary, crazy lady here.
+I’m just interested in what the impact would be if we called attention to these unconscious actions we take every day.
 It’s time to take inventory.

 Week 1 Update: We haven’t filled either the garbage, or the compost can yet.
 It would appear that the compost can is going to be the first one to fill up.
 This reassures me that we made the right decision..think of all the compostable waste that was going, unnecessarily, to the landfill.

 Be sure to check out all of our helpful Green Living Ideas for Families

 Make sure you are following along…